SalmanMasterThesis/MasterThesis/README.md

 # MasterThesis
 Master Thesis Appendix

-This .zip files contains all the project source code.
+This .zip file contains all the project source code.

 Please download and have a detailed look.
+The notebook folder contains the .html file.

-P.S: To view the notebooks, please open the .html file in your browser.
+To view the notebooks, please open the .html file in your browser to view both code and graphs/tables.

+Thanks!